GET TAX RELIEF NOW!

 The IRS’s payroll tax strategy centers on one core question: Can the business continue operating and paying, or must assets be seized to recover the debt?

-• The IRS begins by identifying who is personally liable and verifying whether current
+● The IRS begins by identifying who is personally liable and verifying whether current payroll tax deposits are being made correctly.
+If they determine that deposits are not current, enforcement action can accelerate within days.

 The Checklist